-Everything Love Is is now available in Hardback, eBook and Audio Book (UK & Australia, USA & Canada) with the paperback out in the UK on May 18th.
+Everything Love Is is now available in Hardback, Paperback, eBook and Audio CD/download.

 What Reviewers say:

 5* (Kitty H. on NetGalley) – “The Night Rainbow was a hard act to follow, yet Claire King has created another deeply affecting novel…There is so much to say about this novel, but I don’t want to give anything away as it is utterly beautiful and very moving.
 It is essentially a love story, and an exploration of everything that love is…Be warned, this book should have tissues dispensed along with it and its effects will linger long after you finish the last page.
 Five stars don’t seem enough, highly recommended.”

 4* (Margauxlicious on Goodreads) – “The title is very appropriate for the story.
 Initially, I thought it was a love story.
 Well, it kind of is.
 But not in a romantic way that I expected it to be.
 It is… what everything love is.
 Honestly, I was very confused while reading the first hundred pages.
 You know something is happening and you can’t fully grasp it yet.
 But you can feel it.
 You’re just waiting for it to blow up to your face.
 And there it was.
 Confusion vanished…And it is hard.
 It is heart-breaking.
 It is love.

 5* (Paromijit on NetGalley) – “This is a heartbreaking and life affirming story that asks and engages with the deepest notions of what love is.”